 Merit evaluation criteria

 The merit of your application is evaluated using the following four equally weighted criteria.
-The proposal must address all the listed points (criteria and sub-criteria) to be considered for funding.
+The proposal must address all of the criteria and sub-criteria to be considered for funding.

 Relevance and outcomes

 - significance of the intended outcomes and of the economic, social and/or environmental benefits for Canada